-My mother handled the emotional abuse.
+My mother handled the emotional abuse and gaslighting.
 She could manipulate a child better than anyone.
 Actually, she could manipulate anyone.
 She could get me to trust her just long enough to tell her what she wanted to know.
 She ensured that I knew how worthless I was.
 She told me all the time … in many ways.

-My father didn’t stop with the incest.
-He realized that there was money to be made.
-And he never passed up an opportunity to make money.
-So he sold me to his friends.
-He traded me for his friends’ daughters.
-He sold me to groups of men who were having bachelor parties.
-He sold me to gangs.
-And he sold me to a pimp.
-I would spend my Saturdays working for a pimp outside the Quantico marine base.
+My parents didn’t stop with the incest.
+They realized there was money to be made.
+And they never passed up an opportunity to make money.
+So they sold me to their friends.
+They traded me for their friends’ daughters.
+They sold me to groups of men who were having bachelor parties.
+They sold me to gangs.
+And they sold me to pimps.
+I would spend my Saturdays and summers working for pimps.
+One pimp set up a brothel outside the Quantico marine base.
 Most of my customers were men in uniform.

-My parents divorced and my stepfather became my next abuser.
+My parents divorced, but my mother continued the abuse and trafficking.
+She continued to sell me to pimps to make money and justified it by blaming me for her divorce.
+When she remarried, my stepfather became my next abuser.
 He used financial control to keep me quiet by threatening to leave us homeless if I did not comply with his wishes.
 In high school, I acted from a dissociated state most of the time.
 I was bullied all the time because I did not know how to stand up for myself with my peers.
 But at home, I was no longer interested in keeping the peace.
 I acted like many teenagers do when they are trying to push limits.
-I fought back intensely which finally started to have an impact on my stepfather.
-I think he decided it wasn’t worth it anymore.
-But when I was with my father, it was a different story.
-He raised the bar of physical abuse.
+I fought back intensely which caused my parents to raise the bar on the level of abuse.
 There were many times I was sure I would die, but somehow, I stayed alive.

-Although my abuse and trafficking stopped at adulthood, the affects did not.
-I was severely traumatized, and it manifested as intense anxiety.
+My childhood trauma impacted my life in considerable ways.
+I was inundated with intense anxiety.
 I was constantly suffering from panic attacks.
 I dealt with chronic pain and inflammation in most of my joints.
 My fertility was highly questionable.
 I had severe problems with vaginal scarring and my ovaries were not functioning.
 I had been prescribed countless anti-anxiety medications, but generally, the side-effects were too much to handle.
-So I lived with the anxiety.
+So I lived with most of the symptoms.

-My self-esteem was so low that intimate relationships and friendships were difficult.
+My self-esteem was so low that intimate relationships and friendships were highly dysfunctional.
 I was the subject of bullying on a regular basis.
 I could not trust anyone.
-I usually dated men with substance-abuse problems.
+I usually dated abusive men with substance-abuse problems.
+My continued dissociation left me without any defense against the abuse because I would freeze and forget.
 I was married twice for very short periods of time.

 In my second marriage, I was able to conceive my beautiful twins with the help of fertility treatments.
 And the twins changed everything.
 The triggers and painful flashbacks started almost instantaneously.
+I could not stop or control them.
 My children were reminding me of my past.
 They would cry and I would feel my own suffocation.
 They would express anger and I would feel threatened.
 They needed my constant attention and I didn’t know how to do that.
 I didn’t know how to practice self care and I started to fall apart.